yaserpoozesh79/os-lab/README.md

 1. Introduction to C# and the .NET Framework
 2. Process management in Windows
 3. Event handling and asynchronous programming
+4. Working with files using dotent on windows

 ## Project Descriptions
 In each practice's directory there is a "practice description.md" file that explains the goal of the practice.